RamishMasood/FYP_Unity/README.md

 # 📘 Augmented Reality Based Learning for Computer Fundamentals

 ## 📖 Introduction
 In today’s world, students learn through many traditional methods such as classroom lectures, books, notes, and digital devices.
-However, these methods often fail to help students properly understand topics that require visual clarity—especially computer hardware components.
+However, these methods often fail to help students properly understand topics that require visual clarity, especially computer hardware components.

 As technology continues to grow, education must also adopt modern tools to improve the learning experience.